raymcdermott/url-redirector/README.md

 | path          | string  | resource path     | No       | None          |
 | operations    | object  | see other table | No         | None          |

 A set of operations are supported to mutate the path.
-The mutation operations are one of `prepend`, `append`, `regex` or `drop`
+The mutation operations are one of `prepend`, `append` or `drop`

-The operations `prepend`, `append`, `regex` options take a string value that will be applied.
+The operations `prepend` and `append` options take a string value that will be applied.

-The drop operation has two more specific properties:
+The `drop` operation has two more specific properties:

 | Property      | Type    | Values                       | Required?  | Default Value |
 | --------      | ------- | ---------------------------- | --------   | ------------- |